 I explore the intersection of architecture, memory, myth and topography through paintings, photography, sculptures and site-specific installations.
 Using scale, line, texture and color, I create fragmented spaces and structures that reflect the fragile yet dynamic relationship between the built and natural environment.

-Inspired by the concept of the apus (Quechua word to describe the protective spirits of the sacred mountains in the Andes), I map the idiosyncrasies of the urban and natural landscape, both real and imagined.
-I am acutely aware how nature, in all its chaotic glory, beauty and ugliness, can be transformative: it invites you to listen and look, and to see links between the tangible and abstract elements of the world.
-Ultimately, to question and better understand our individual and shared cultural space and identity.
+Inspired by the inherent narratives of people, places, and things I encounter directly or at the periphery, I map the idiosyncrasies of the urban and natural landscape, both real and imagined.
+Guided by the concept of the apus (Quechua word to describe the protective spirits of the sacred mountains in the Andes), I believe that nature, whether experienced in urban or rural spaces, can be transformative: it invites you to listen and look, and to see links between the tangible and abstract elements of the world.
+Ultimately, to question, reflect, and better understand our individual and shared cultural space and identity.

-Whether it's a bike ride in the hills, a leisurely walk along a lake or a plane ride across the ocean, I am drawn to the existing narratives of people, places and things I encounter directly or at the periphery.
-These experiences inform my practice where a shift in activity, emotion or location give rise to new ways of looking and interpreting the world.
+Whether it's a bike ride in the hills, a leisurely walk along a lake or a plane ride across the ocean, these experiences inform my practice where a shift in activity, emotion or location give rise to new ways of looking and interpreting the world.